 Great presentation onMonocarboxylate Transporters:http://www.njacs.org/wp-content/docs/2010-Spring-DrugMet-Mar.Includes list of elements interacting with MCTs and some studies of MCTs in different tissues.

 Therefore, whenever there is an autoimmune disease present I would consider intensive treatments with MCT1 inhibitors such as Quercetin.
-The best would probably be the IV administration, since the bioavailability via the oral route is reduced.
+The best would probably be the IV administration, since the bioavailability of natural extracts such as Quercetin given via the oral route is relatively low.